bandang0/theiaonline/tutos/enhancing-output.md

 	}
 ```

 The units are missing, but we can put them in the output format file and handle that in the parser.
-There is no limit to what we can pass all the way down to the `OutputLines` method.
+There is no limit to what we can pass all the way down to the `outputLines` method.